 Net Impact also offers many educational resources and opportunities; from conference calls with experts discussing issues like Corporate Social Responsibility to the annual National Net Impact conference that offers workshops on a wide range of topics.

 Another valuable resource available to members is the Net Impact “Career Center”.
-Benefits of the career center include; career advice, research potential employers, and search for jobs or internships and so much more.
+Benefits of the career center include; career advice, lists of potential employers, or internships, and so much more.

 In addition, each Net Impact chapter is responsible for organizing 6 events every year.
 Events range from happy hour with other regional Net Impact chapters for potential collaboration on future projects to movie discussion night to visiting speakers.